SwedbankPay/developer.swedbankpay.com/_includes/enterprise-payer-reference.md

-## Merchant Authenticated Consumer PayerReference
+## Enterprise PayerReference

-If a merchant wishes to use the Merchant Authenticated Consumer or Payments implementation, but does not have the payer's SSN or a secure login, they can add a `payerReference` in the payer field of the payment request.
+If a merchant wishes to use the Enterprise or Payments implementation, but does not have the payer's SSN or a secure login, they can add a `payerReference` in the payer field of the payment request.

 If the `payerReference` is present along with `email` and `msisdn`, the merchant does not need to add a `nationalIdentifier`.
-Other than that, the integration is the same as a normal MAC integration.
+Other than that, the integration is the same as a normal Enterprise integration.

 If no existing consumer profile exists on the `payerReference` or `email` and `msisdn`, the payer is asked to enter their social security number as shown